chadlaing/Panseq/README.md

 - `pan_genome.txt`: based on the run settings, a tab-delimited, detailed results file of all pan-genome regions.
 Includes genome name, contig name, presence / absence, and base-pair position for the pan-genome regions.
 - `panGenome.fasta`: the non-fragmented pan-genome for the genomes in `queryDirectory`.
 - `panGenomeFragments.fasta`: the fragmented pan-genome based on the `fragmentationSize` parameter.
-- 'phylip_name_conversion.txt': the genomes in the phylip file are labeled as sequential numbers.
+- `phylip_name_conversion.txt`: the genomes in the phylip file are labeled as sequential numbers.
 This file maps the numbers back to the original names given in the input fasta files.
 Can be used by the `lib/treeNumberToName.pl` script to automatically convert a newick file labeled with numbers to the appropriate genome names.
 - `snp.phylip`: a concatenated alignment of all SNPs found in the "core" genome regions for all genomes in the `queryDirectory`l
 - `snp_table.txt`: the nucleotide values for all SNPs found in the "core" genome regions in tab-delimited table format.